 What is your current profession or career?

-In 2020 I began a new career in real estate.
-Before I made that leap, I worked for the Alumni Association of University of Central Florida, my alma mater, for almost 10 years.
+In 2020 I decided to follow in my mother’s footsteps and began a new career as a real estate agent in my hometown of Sarasota, Florida.
+Before I made that leap, I worked for the University of Central Florida Foundation, the alumni association of my alma mater, for almost 10 years.
 My career in non-profit was impactful and rewarding as I was able to mentor and give back to students from diverse backgrounds based on the life lessons I gained at Girls Inc.